 The Status of the backup plan is Suspended.

-The backup plan has been paused.
-After a plan is paused, Cloud Backup no longer backs up the on-premises NAS.
-We recommend that you enable the backup plan as soon as possible.
+The backup plan is paused.
+While paused, Cloud Backup no longer protects the on-premises NAS.
+Enable the backup plan promptly to resume protection.

-Cloud Backup provides resource plans for various backup scenarios.
+Cloud Backup offers resource plans for various backup scenarios.
 These plans offer discounts to help you minimize costs.
 For more information, see Resource plan purchase guide.

 The data synchronization feature of Cloud Backup lets you synchronize large volumes of NAS files from a source to a destination.